 As Donald Trump won his presidential bid against Vice President Kamala Harris in the November 2024 election, we looked at how Harvard Law School alumni fared in United States congressional contests.
-With Republicans winning back the U.S. Senate and the future majority of the House of Representatives still in flux as of this writing, all Harvard Law alumni running for re-election to Congress won their races this week while five more alumni vied to join their ranks.
+With Republicans winning back the U.S. Senate and prevailing in the House of Representatives, all Harvard Law alumni running for re-election to Congress won their races while five more alumni vied to join their ranks.

 Incumbent winners for the U.S. House of Representatives are Joaquin Castro ’00 (D-Texas), Josh Gottheimer ’04 (D-N.J.), Glenn Ivey ’86 (D-Md.), Raja Krishnamoorthi ’00 (D-Ill.), Jamie Raskin ’87 (D-Md.), Terri Sewell ’92 (D-Ala.), Brad Sherman ’79 (D-Calif.), and Juan Vargas ’91 (D-Calif.).